 Ugadi is a festival of the Telugu-speaking populace in the states of South India.
 Ugadi is celebrated to welcome the Telugu New Year which ushers in a season of freshness and brightness before the colors of Holi entirely fade away.
 Nature brims with sprightliness when red flowers blossom and mango buds bloom heralding the arrival of New Year for South Indians.
 The festive ceremonies of Ugadi are observed in harmony with the joy and beauty of nature to mark the beginning of growth, affluence and prosperity for everyone.

-Apart from its harmony with the changing face of nature, Ugadi has age-old associations with mythology and history in reference to Hinduism.
+Apart from its harmony with the changing face of nature, Ugadi has an age-old association with mythology and history in reference to Hinduism.
 It is mythically believed that the day when Lord Brahma, the Supreme Creator of the universe, stared creation of life is the first day of a new year or the Ugadi Day.
 If the cosmic calculations made by Bhaskaracharya, a noted Indian mathematician, are to be believed, the first day of the first month of a new year begins with the Ugadi festivity.
 The controversy of these beliefs apart, the fields with vibrancy of life, the meadows with colorful blossoms, the mango trees with green foliage and the households with the glow of rangoli refer to a new beginning, a new journey, a new life…

 Ugadi comes with the fresh aroma of raw mangoes in the air.
 It defines the mood and color of the environment, which in turn impacts the festivity and celebration.
 Raw mango slices are among the ingredients of Ugadi Pachadi, a must-taste festive dish that is unique to the culinary culture of the Telugu people.
 The women in Telangana and Andhra Pradesh get busy making several different mango preparations including pickle as raw mangoes are available in plenty for two months – April and June.
 Atukulu Payasam, Boorelu, Bellam Garelu, Semiya Payasam, Rava pulihora, Pappu Pulusu, Vankaya batani, etc. are some of the most popular Ugadi festival dishes, unique to the culinary culture of the Telugu people.